 - All Members will attempt to achieve outcomes that serve the best interest of the entire Dungeness crab industry while mitigating negative impacts to his/her respective interests; - 2.
 All Members will maintain an open mind, and consider all perspectives before voting on a DCTF recommendation; - 3.
-All participants of the previous Dungeness Crab Steering Committee serving on the DCTF unanimously recall that the Committee intended for the five (5) Members representing non-governmental organizational interests, Sea Grant and the Department of Fish and Wildlife to be non-voting Members. - 4.
-Current non-voting Members of the DCTF unanimously agree to abstain during voting on DCTF recommendations to the Legislature (as described below).
+The DCTF includes All participants from of the previous Dungeness Crab Steering Committee (Committee).
+The Committee was a group of people selected to discuss and develop text that was used in the creation of Dungeness crab legislation (ultimately referred to as Senate Bill 1690 and described below); - 4.3.
+All participants of the Committee serving on the DCTF unanimously recall that the Committee intended for "ex officio" the five (5) Members of the DCTF representing non-governmental organizational interests, Sea Grant and the Department of Fish and Game to be non-voting Members. - 5.
+Current ex officio Members of the DCTF unanimously agree that they understood ex officio status on the DCTF to mean "non-voting"; - Current ex officioCurrent non-voting Members of the DCTF unanimously agree to abstain during voting on DCTF recommendations to the Legislature (as described below).